 The mobile apps are the new face of connecting with the customers as there are around 2.71 billion smartphones used globally.
-The mobile app development companies are trying to latch the opportunity to reach to the customers directly.
+The mobile app development companies are trying to latch the opportunity to reach customers directly.
 The wider the reach of the mobile app, the more its advertisement revenue would be.
 But, a major threat of cloned mobile apps is looming around these companies.
 Many app doppelgangers look and function in the same manner as the original app hampering its revenue and brand negatively.

 Clone – A Preamble

 Let us try to understand the meaning of clone apps first.
-The scope of cloning is not limited to the aesthetics only, but it must cover the code also.
+The scope of cloning is not limited to aesthetics only, but it must cover the code also.
 Two applications can be considered a clone of each other when they have the same code, but the companies owning them are different.
-Cloning is different from the reusing of code because there are some mobile apps while releasing their API libraries open for access to anybody.
+Cloning is different from the reusing of code because there are some mobile apps that release their API libraries open for access to anybody.
 If an app has been created by using the publicly available third-party API, it cannot be considered as cloning.
-Similarly, multiple versions of the same app cannot be termed as clones as their parent company would be the same in this case.
+Similarly, multiple versions of the same app cannot be termed clones as their parent company would be the same in this case.

 Clone Detection Approaches